open-automaton/automaton/README.md

 <!-- STEP 8 -->
 <tr><td><details><summary> 8 - ∞) Wait, it's suddenly broken!! </summary><p>

 The most frustrating thing about scrapers is, because they are tied to the structural representation of the presentation, which is designed to change, scrapers will inevitably break.
-While this is frustrating using the provided tools on fresh fetches of the pages in question.
+While this is frustrating, using the provided tools on fresh fetches of the pages in question will quickly highlight what's failing.
 Usually:

 1. The url has changed, requiring an update to the definition,
 2. The page structure has changed requiring 1 or more selectors to be rewritten,